pnguyen46/pnguyen46/README.md

 - 👋 Hi, I’m Phuc Nguyen
-- 👀 I’m interested in ...
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Angular,React
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Full Stack Development
-- 📫 How to reach me ...
+- 📫 How to reach me

 <!---
 pnguyen46/pnguyen46 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.